masaki39/selfhost-bsky-feed/README.md

 - `.github/workflows/update-feed.yml`: runs every 5 minutes or manually; builds, runs the feed generator, uploads `data/feed.json` as a Pages artifact, and deploys GitHub Pages.
 - `.github/workflows/publish-worker.yml`: runs manually; deploys the Worker and then upserts the feed generator record on Bluesky using the same app password.
+- `.github/workflows/delete-feed.yml`: runs manually; deletes the feed generator record and the Worker.
 - Secrets `BSKY_APP_HANDLE` / `BSKY_APP_PASSWORD` are passed to the job.
 Worker uses Pages output.